 Millicent Fenwick, an outspoken patrician who served four terms in the U.S. House, earned the epithet “Conscience of Congress” with her fiscal conservatism, human rights advocacy, and dedication to campaign finance reform.
 Fenwick’s blueblood mannerisms, which were inspiration for a popular comic strip character, belied her lifelong commitment to liberal activism on behalf of consumers, racial minorities, and women’s rights.
 Representative Fenwick’s humor and independence—she voted against her House GOP colleagues 48 percent of the time—made her one of the most colorful Members of Congress during the 1970s.1

 Millicent Vernon Hammond was born in New York City, on February 25, 1910.
 Her father, Ogden Haggerty Hammond, was a wealthy financier and New Jersey state legislator; her mother, Mary Picton Stevens Hammond, died aboard the U.S.S.
 Lusitania in 1915 after a German U–boat torpedoed the ship.2 Millicent Hammond attended the elite Foxcroft School in Middleburg, Virginia, from 1923 until 1925.
 She then accompanied her father to Madrid when President Calvin Coolidge appointed him U.S. Ambassador to Spain.
 In 1929, she attended Columbia University and later studied with the philosopher Bertrand Russell at the New School for Social Research.
-In 1934, Hammond married businessman Hugh Fenwick, and they raised two children, Mary and Hugh.
-The Fenwicks separated four years later, however; they eventually divorced in 1945.
+In 1932, Hammond married businessman Hugh Fenwick, and they raised two children, Mary and Hugh.
+The Fenwicks separated six years later, however; they eventually divorced in 1945.
 Millicent Fenwick refused financial assistance from her family and, instead, found a job to support her children.
 She modeled briefly for Harper’s Bazaar and then took a job as associate editor on the staff of Condé Nast’s Vogue magazine.
 From 1938 to 1952, Fenwick worked on several Nast publications.3 In 1948, she wrote Vogue’s Book of Etiquette, a 600–page “treatise in proper behavior.”
 It sold more than a million copies.
 Fenwick left Vogue in 1952 and inherited a fortune when her father passed away a few years later.

 Fenwick’s earliest encounter with political issues came during the 1930s with the rise of fascism in Europe.
 “Hitler started me in politics; when I became aware of what he was doing to people, I fired up,” she recalled.4 She joined the National Conference of Christians and Jews in an attempt to counter anti–Semitic propaganda in the United States, speaking out in public for the first time in her life.
 Fenwick served on the Bernardsville, New Jersey, board of education from 1938 to 1947.
 She supported Wendell Willkie for President in 1940 and joined the National Association for the Advancement of Colored People in 1946.
 She worked on the 1954 campaign of Republican Senate candidate Clifford Case.
 She also chaired the Somerset County Legal Aid Society and the Bernardsville Recreation Commission.
 From 1958 to 1964, she was a member of the Bernardsville borough council and served on the New Jersey committee to the U.S. Commission on Civil Rights from 1958 to 1972.
 Her first campaign for state office was in 1970 when she won a seat in the New Jersey assembly at the age of 59.
 Fenwick served several years in the assembly before New Jersey Governor William Cahill appointed her the state’s first director of consumer affairs.
 She sought to restrict auto dealers’ misleading advertising and to require funeral homes to offer advance itemization of bills.